vamseeachanta/utilities/docs/visualization/visualization.md

+###

+### Data Input

+- The data input can be  multiple .CSV file

+#### Data in Input file

+- The input file should contain the following columns:
+  - X-axis data
+  - Y-axis data
+  - Legend data (optional)

+#### CSV Files

+- Define csv files and appropriate data definitions in input file
-CSV file rules:
+- CSV file rules:
   - The first row is the header row
   - For equal X and Y columns defined, the program chooses legend labels based on Y columns by default.
     - If X columsn are to be given, provide the legend labels in settings['legend']['label'] (Add test case for this)
     - Usecase should arise to change this

-TODO:
+#### YML files (To be coded?)

--
+- Should be by keys
+- Define x, y and legend data in an input file